 When practicing listening from the heart we aim to leave judgments outside the circle.
 We listen with our whole body and being.
 It's like listening to the wind or the silence of dawn.
 When we listen in this way we start to embrace the person who is speaking.
 In listening deeply we feel the connection of our truth with the truth of others.

 Resisting the temptation to prepare what we are going to say and being aware that there are others who need to speak means that we do not lose focus with rambling dialogues.
 We learn to trust that when we get out of the way the larger voice and deeper truth of the circle can come through.
 We take collective responsibility for time, knowing that if some people need more others will realise the need to take less.
 This way we create ceremonial time together.

 It is important to feel safe enough to share our heartfelt truths without the fear of gossip.
 A commitment to integrity and confidentiality creates a safe and loving place to express ourselves.

-- The practice of the Four Intentions of Council
+The practice of the five intentions of Council

-- Various forms of Council – spiral, fish bowl, dyad and more
+Various forms of Council – including spiral, fish bowl, dyad